 There are 2 types of sushi restaurants: Belt Sushi and Traditional

 Fugu – Fugu is famous around the world as one of the deadliest foods.
 The pufferfish can be lethal if not prepared correctly so naturally when I saw it on the menu I had to try it!
-Truth is I had it on my first trip to Japan and it really just tastes like any old white fish.
-Both times it was only available fried and although enjoyable unless you’re in it for the thrill I’d recommend trying a different dish.
+Truth has I had it on my first trip to Japan and it really just tastes like any old white fish.
+Both times it was only available fried and although enjoyable its a bit pricey and mostly just for the thrill.

 Japanese Pork Cutlet